Hardcore Harry's

 The build went live in early 2024.
 From day one, I worked directly with a 3-engineer team across multiple time zones.
 Async Figma reviews replaced standups.
 I wrote handoff notes inside Figma frames, recorded Loom walkthroughs for tricky interactions, and shipped weekly.
 There was no PM.
 Product calls happened between me, the founders, and engineering.

+Harry’s Challenges is the flagship app under the Hardcore Harry’s brand.
 The live product runs four core tabs and a content layer underneath them.
 Every surface is designed and shipped with both light and dark themes.

 Home is a Strava-style social feed where users see other users’ challenge entries, react to them, and follow their progress.
 It is the surface that has driven most of the organic engagement, and where I spend the most time iterating.